JamieBort/Learning-Directory/Git/security/README.md

 > [Allow your community to privately report potential security vulnerabilities to maintainers and repository owners.](https://github.com/JamieBort/LearningDirectory/settings/security_analysis)

-In light of what is poste [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#about-privately-reporting-a-security-vulnerability) there is currently no benefit of me using this feature.
+In light of what is posted [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#about-privately-reporting-a-security-vulnerability) there is currently no benefit of me using this feature.
 My repos are too small - no one else uses them.

 Default: Disabled